GabeRundlett/desktop-shadertoy/README.md

 Some shadertoys use GLSL that is not compliant with Vulkan GLSL, and so Desktop Shadertoy does preprocessing on the shadercode to fix-up as many incompatibilities as possible.
 That being said, some issues still remain such as uninitialized local variables.

 ## Future Plans
-I'd like it if it was possible to configure the passes via a UI within the desktop client itself, as opposed to having to go through the web UI or modifying the json manually.
-And it would be even cooler if you could use your own local glsl text files as sources for the buffers, and have it reload automatically on file change.

 I currently don't have plans on supporting Audio passes, however this would be a welcome and interesting PR if anyone was super passionate about it.

 ## Platforms